henrik392/parti-chat/README.md

 # Parti-Chat

 A multi-party political Q&A chat application that provides neutral, side-by-side answers from Norwegian political parties based on their official party programs.
+Check it out at https://partichat.no/

 ## Overview